gsu-protocol/community/governance/polls/End GSUc Funding For Sourcecred - November 3 2022.md.md

 start_date: 2022-11-3T10:00:00
 end_date: 2022-11-20T16:00:00
 ---
-# Poll: Rineky must be added as a test network
+# Poll: End GSUc Funding For Sourcecred - November 3 2022.md

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Maker Community.
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for five days beginning on Saturday, October 30 at 10:00 UTC.